The Stages of Formation

 A vocation to the consecrated life is a specific call from God to a specific person.
 It is real.
 It is compelling.
 It is an invitation.
 The same invitation given to the apostles – “Come, follow Me.”

-We want to belong totally to Christ.
-It is our desire to be available for radical discipleship in faithfully living our vocation as Carmelites in service of His Church.
-This lifelong transformation in Christ begins with one’s interior commitment and is carried out through successive stages of formation.
+Each stage of initial formation prepares and builds for the following stage.
+The goal of all the stages is discernment.
+We want to belong totally to Christ, desiring to faithfully live our vocation as Carmelites in service of His Church.
+This lifelong transformation in Christ begins with one’s interior commitment and is carried out through the successive stages of formation.

 Candidacy (1-2 years)